 - Designate a leader or group facilitator who has good listening and group process skills, and who can keep things moving and on track.

 - Designate a recorder to back up the leader if your group is large.
 Use newsprint on a flip chart or a large board to record the analysis and discussion points.
 You can record later in a more polished fashion to share with stakeholders and to update.

 - Introduce the SWOT method and its purpose in your organization.
 This can be as simple as asking, "Where are we, where can we go?"
-If you have time, you could run through a quick example based on a shared experience or well-known public issue (even the new TV season).
+If you have time, you could run through a quick example based on a shared experience or well-known public issue.

 - Depending on the nature of your group and the time available, let all participants introduce themselves.
 Then divide your stakeholders into smaller groups.
 If your retreat or meeting draws several groups of stakeholders together, make sure you mix the small groups to get a range of perspectives, and give them a chance to introduce themselves.

 - The size of these depends on the size of your entire group – breakout groups can range from three to ten.
 If the size gets much larger, some members may not participate.